Erasmus France Master cybersecurity computing Lyon

 An Erasmus Mundus

-Joint Master’s Program
+Joint Master’s Programme

-Janus: A Master in Security
+Janus: A Master in security

-and defense
+and defence

 JANUS (Joint Master in Applied Security and Defense – Networks for Unified Strategies) is an Erasmus Mundus Joint Master’s programme of excellence in security and defence, coordinated by Université Jean Moulin Lyon 3 and delivered by a consortium of five universities in France, Lebanon, Romania, Spain and the United Kingdom.